Germany floods: Government announces financial aid for victims | DW | 21.07.2021

 German news agency dpa had earlier reported that an initial relief package of €400 million ($471 million) was expected, with half coming from the federal government and the rest from state governments.

-Later on, a much larger package worth billions to rebuild essential infrastructure such as roads and rails is anticipated.
+Later on, a much larger package worth billions to rebuild essential infrastructure is anticipated.
 While the damage is still being assessed, it is believed the damage to roads and rail networks will tally up to be at least €2 billion.

 The money will be drawn from federal and regional budgets.
 Germany is also considering requesting relief from the EU Solidarity Fund.